 2) Liability Exposure

-When analyzing a diagnosis-related medical malpractice claim, you can often trace the error to a poor clinical decision in the triage process.
+When analyzing a diagnosis-related medical malpractice claim, you can often trace the error to a poor clinical decision in the triage process or lack of triage competency.
 For example, one case that we often highlight pertains to a delay in diagnosis in a 14-year-old male patient who presented to an ED with acute onset of scrotal pain.
 The triage nurse did not recognize the importance of this patient presentation and had the teenager and his mom wait in the ED for 4 hours.
 After significant frustration, the mother took her son to a different ED where the triage nurse recognized the urgency and rushed him to surgery.
 Unfortunately, the patient lost his testicle, and litigation on the first ED ensued.

 3) Patient Experience